Andrew Yule and Company: Tide Water Oil Co. (India) Ltd.

 This division produces lubricants and greases under the Veedol brand.

-The cpsu currently owns 26.23% of Tide Water Oil Co.
+The CPSU currently owns 26.23% of Tide Water Oil Co.
 Ltd.

 Descon Ltd.

 Descon provided consultant services in the power and energy sector, engineering drawing, GIS, management consultancy, and software development.
-It was started its operation in the mid of 90's.
-Initially it was the stakeholder of DPSC or India Power.
+It started its operation in the mid of 90's.
+Initially, it was the stakeholder of DPSC or India Power.
 But after DPSC was taken over by SREI Group, Descon tied up with JSW Group.
-On 30 June 2014 Descon closed down its major operations as company was suffering from huge loss for last three years.
+On 30 June 2014, Descon closed down its major operations as the company was suffering from huge losses for the last three years.

 Webfil Ltd.

-Webfil is a telecommunications provider, offering a digital micro radio telecommunication network, fibre optic communication systems, multiplexers and message switching systems, and telecommunication network services.
-Additionally it manufactures filaments for GLS lamps, and cathodes for fluorescent Lamps.
+Webfil is a telecommunications provider, offering a digital micro radio telecommunication network, fibre-optic communication systems, multiplexers and message switching systems, and telecommunication network services.
+Additionally, it manufactures filaments for GLS lamps and cathodes for fluorescent Lamps.

 Yule Financing & Leasing Co.

-This cpsu provides loan syndication, capital restructuring, financial re-engineering, management of insurance for medium-sized capital business units, and corporate advisory services.
+This CPSU provides loan syndication, capital restructuring, financial re-engineering, management of insurance for medium-sized capital business units, and corporate advisory services.